Yoga for Posture Improvement: Hyperkyphosis Carries Similar Risks as Osteoporosis, Research Finds

 Some researchers claim that shortness of breath is a main factor of general health deterioration in the elderly.
 Apart from making a person feel miserable, shortness of breath also undermines the body’s vital functions.
 The elderly who suffer from moderate to severe shortness of breath are more likely to die from cardiovascular or lung disease.

 With all of this going on, it’s not a surprise that people with hyperkyphosis die earlier than their peers.
 Studies have shown that older men and women with a forward-hunched posture have higher death rates; in one study, they had a 44 percent greater rate of mortality.

 So why haven’t you heard about this before?
 Until recently, hyperkyphosis has been flying under the medical radar because it was assumed that it was caused by osteoporosis.
 Doctors believed that it resulted from tiny fractures of the vertebrae, which in turn caused the spine to collapse forward into a dowager’s hump.

 However, recent research shows that hyperkyphosis often develops without vertebral fractures.
 In fact, about two-thirds of older people with hyperkyphosis don’t have any fractures of the spine.

-It’s really only in the last ten years or so that medical researchers have started to label hyperkyphosis as an independent medical condition.
-And while there’s a growing number of studies coming out on hyperkyphosis and its effects, it’s still not a condition we read about very much in the everyday media.
+Only in the last ten years or so have medical researchers started to label hyperkyphosis as an independent medical condition.
+And while a growing number of studies are coming out on hyperkyphosis and its effects, it’s still not a condition we read about in the everyday media.
 Unlike osteoporosis, it’s not something that your doctor will check out for you when you go to your regular physical.

 However, there’s every bit as much reason to prevent hyperkyphosis as there is to prevent osteoporosis because it has many of the same negative consequences on our long-term health.